At right, Major General Thomas J. Hanley Jr.

 The United States entered World War II in 1941.
 The war would prove to be unlike any before it.
 The technological innovations of the 1940’s introduced a new battle for control of the skies.
 As America entered the European scene in World War II the need for Air Force training at home was tremendous.
 Colleges and universities around the nation answered the call and developed Air Force training programs.
 As the war progressed Furman met the needs of the growing demand for air force pilot training programs.
 Throughout 1942 and 1943 Furman University’s administration and students volunteered their services to help the war effort.

-The WACO 64-a Glider is a simple airplane, which in spite of its simplistic design had great impact on most of the European battles.
+The WACO CG-4A Glider is a simple airplane, which in spite of its simplistic design had great impact on most of the European battles.
 The Glider has no mode of self propulsion.
-It is made of light weight steel tubing and canvas.
-There is no motor, only minimal flaps and a simple tiller.
+It is made of light weight steel tubing and cotton aircraft fabric.
+There was no motor, only steering wheels and pedals just like a real airplane.
 The WACO Glider was used to transport troops or supplies into specific areas.
-Two or even three gliders would be pulled together, on tow lines, by a large propeller plane such as a C-47.
+Two gliders would be pulled together, on tow lines, by a large propeller plane such as a C-47.
 The C-47 would tow the gliders into the specific areas and release them to their own devices.
-The glider pilot would, usually at night, land in a field or a specified area.
+The glider pilot would land in a field or a specified area, sometimes at night.
 The WACO gliders were used heavily in D-Day to take troops across the front line and into Normandy.
 They were crucial to breaking German control.
 Of course there was a huge increase in the need for pilots, trained at home, who would be capable of controlling a glider behind a tow plane and controlling a safe landing under intense pressures.
 Very intense glider pilot training was required.

-In 1942 Furman met the demands for glider pilots by instituting an Army Air force Glider Pilot training program on the campus.
+In 1942 Furman met the demands for glider pilots by instituting an Army Air Force Glider Pilot training program on the campus.
 President John Plyler agreed to allow the university to participate in the program.
-The Glider Air Force detachment arrived to Furman in September of 1942.
+The Glider Air Force detachment arrived to Furman in September, 1942.
 The program had great effects on campus life.
 As it expanded it required full occupancy of McGee Hall.
 The trainees required daily use of the gymnasium as well as the infirmary.
 The actual flight training was done at Greenville’s Municipal Airport.
 The mathematics department offered a course in plane geometry and one in basic algebra, which was designed for the pilots.
-The WACO gliders had no instruments and were of simple design , but excellent understanding of the higher mathematics of flying were required to make gliders successful in battle.
-The program was successful but it was dissolved in early March of 1943.
+The WACO gliders had five instruments and were of simple design, but excellent understanding of the higher mathematics of flying were required to make gliders successful in battle.
+The program was successful but it ended in early March, 1943.

 The battle for control of the skies became a chief issue in the war.
 When America entered the scene the German Air Force, the Luftwaffe, controlled the skies with its numerical superiority.
 American Air Force responded by beginning training programs designed to create higher quality pilots.
 The pilot training programs were developed to make pilots who were smarter and more intensely trained than the Luftwaffe.
 Furman answered this call for highly trained pilots.
 President Plyler negotiated the training of two new units of air force trainees.
 After the 1943 school year the two new detachments arrived on the Furman campus.
 The first of these was an Army Air Corps Pre-Flight School.
 This changed campus life at Furman dramatically.
 The cadets were subject to intense training programs and the academic rigors of the Furman curriculum.
 These new pre-flight cadets were subject to a new set of strict rules and regulations.
 A medical detachment was required to accompany the training unit.
 The pre-flight school required daily occupation of the infirmary.